osmancelikok/Test-Repoistory/README.md

 # Test-Repoistory
-Just a test about Github
+Just a test about Githu